JasonDip/timer/README.md

 # Adjustable Settings

 The settings page allows you to change general settings and sound settings.
-The general settings are where you set which timer (countdown or stopwatch) to show in the tab title.
-The sound settings are where you can adjust the sound that plays when a countdown timer has finished.
+The sound settings are for adjusting the sound that plays when a countdown timer has finished.